-Tacoma Water serves an average 59 million gallons per day (based on 2005 records) of drinking water to approximately 300,000 people in its service area in Pierce and South King counties.
-In addition, the recently completed Second Supply Project Pipeline will allow up to an additional 65 million gallons per day (MGD) to be provided to Tacoma Water and its Second Supply partners in South King County.
-The primary source of water is the Green River in eastern King County.
-The Green River Watershed lands, located above the intake facilities, comprise approximately 147,290 acres.
+Tacoma Water supplies approximately 50 million gallons per day of drinking water to communities totaling over 300,000 people in its retail and wholesale service area in Pierce and south King counties, and provides water to its SSP partners in South King County.
+The primary source of water supply is the Green River in east King County.
+The Green River Watershed lands, located above the intake facilities and extending approximately 25 miles upstream of the Howard Hanson Dam, comprise approximately 147,446 acres.

-Tacoma Water currently owns approximately 10 percent of the watershed area, primarily land adjacent to the Green River and its main tributaries.
+Tacoma Water currently owns approximately 11 percent of the watershed area, primarily land immediately adjacent to the Green River and its main tributaries.
 Public agencies and private companies own the remainder.
 These agencies and companies own lands that are dispersed throughout the Green River Watershed and generally are undeveloped forestland managed for timber production and wildlife habitat.